jm18457/aws-certified-developer-associate-notes/README.md

 - **Overview:** AWS Managed service that uses graphql.
 It starts with uploading graphql schema.
 Applications talk directly to AppSync.
 AppSync graphql schema resolvers to databases, lambdas, https etc.
 - **Security:** API_Key, user pools, openid connect, iam

+## X-Ray

+- **Overview:** Helps developers analyze and debug production distributed applications using microservice architectures.
+You can understand how your application works with other services.

+## Three Tier Architecture

+- Public (ELB), Private (ASG), Data Subnets (RDS).
+- Wordpress example: Public: Multi AZ, Private: AZs and EC2 in them, Data: EFS

+## SWF (Simple Workflow Service)

+- **Overview:** Build applications that coordinate work across distributed components.

+## Glue

+- **Overview:** AWS managed Extract Transform Load service to prepare and load data for analytics.

+## Kinesis

+- **Kinesis Data Stream:** Ingests and stores data streams for processing.
+- **Kinesis Data Firehose:** Prepares and loads data continously to the destinations you choose.
+- **Kinesis Data Analytics:** Query and analyze streaming data.

+## Amazon MQ

+- **Overview:** When migrating to the cloud instead of re-enginnering the application to use SQS and SNS use Amazon MQ.